jundalisay/sp/content/en/research/ranald/hands/chapter-19.md

 nails
 and
 to the formation, consistency and shape of the hand as a whole, the skin of the hand will frequently the type of malady to which a person may be subject. of the give a clue to

-A warm,
-pliant skin, especially when it is excessively moist, points to the possibility of sexual abnormalities.
+A warm, pliant skin, especially when it is excessively moist, points to the possibility of sexual abnormalities.
 This may take the form of overestimated sex impulses, even though the impulses are not given direct expression.
-In fact, inhibition sometimes intensifies the con- dition and leads to corollary diseases.
+In fact, inhibition sometimes intensifies the condition and leads to corollary diseases.

 Another possibility
-to
-be
-explored in connection with this type of skin is overactivity of the thyroid gland and the nervous excitation which is its accompaniment.
+to be explored in connection with this type of skin is overactivity of the thyroid gland and the nervous excitation which is its accompaniment.
 Very fine skin of normal temperature and moisture, covering flesh of firm, elastic consistency, shows a personality very close to normal except for a slight tendency towards greater than average sensitivity to nervous excitation.

 The
 sort of person
 pressed, one in